This activity is designed for participants to think about their duties in light of their theory of justice.

 Bystanders make excuses for themselves.

-Passivity can be motivated as well.
+Passivity can be motivated by a desire for ease.

 This is a duty to be the right kind of person.